-The combined 2011 and Liberty's 2012 programs have consisted of grid-based and power auger assisted soil sampling (454 soil samples to date), geological mapping, prospecting, and rock sampling (59 rock samples to date).
+The combined 2011 and 2012 programs consisted of grid-based and power auger assisted soil sampling (454 soil samples to date), geological mapping, prospecting, and rock sampling (59 rock samples to date).
 There is poor outcrop and thus the soil sampling is an important early-stage exploration tool.
-The combined soil sampling programs have identified at least five gold-in-soil anomalies (greater than 10 ppb).
-Maximum soil values exceed 100 ppb gold.
-The two largest soil anomalies shed into the McCord Creek drainage and are 850 by 250 metres, and 650 by 200 metres in size.
+The combined soil sampling programs have identified at least five gold-in-soil anomalies.
+The two largest multi-element soil anomalies, exceeding 10 ppb gold, are approximately 1500 by 400 metres, and 1100 by 500 metres in size.
+The maximum soil value exceeds 100 ppb gold, which is the upper detection limit for the analytical method used.